All Saints Academy - 4-12 yrs old

 Director: Kevin Reinisch

-This will be Kevin's fifth summer with XTREME Camp and his third as director.
+This will be Kevin's sixth summer with XTREME Camp and his forth as director.
 Kevin works for the RCS school district as a middle school P.E. teacher.

 Science Camp @ Mater Christi (ages 8-14)